slacy/openmusictheory.github.io/hybridThemes.md

   <figcaption>Compound Basic Idea + Continuation: Beethoven, Violin Sonata, Op.
 30, No. 2, III, mm.
 1–8</figcaption>
 </figure>

+<iframe src="https://embed.spotify.com/?uri=spotify%3Atrack%3A2MeFF0iyjMts1juRwgDXAT" width="300" height="80" frameborder="0" allowtransparency="true"></iframe>

 In this example, from Beethoven's Violin Sonata, Op.
 30, the melodic structure of the initiating phrase contains two contrasting ideas, each of which begins with the same dotted figure.
 However, unlike a typical antecedent, the phrase only prolongs tonic as the V6 on the last beat of m.
 3 only decorates the tonic through a lower neighbor motion rather than creating cadential articulation.
-Thus, the phrase is best understood as a "compound basic idea" that combines features of *antecedent* and *presentation* function.
+Thus, the phrase is best understood as a ["compound basic idea."](hybridThemes.html#the-compound-basic-idea)

 The concluding phrase is a typical continuation expressed through fragmentation, melodic sequence, and increased harmonic rhythm.
-Notice that this theme modulates to the dominant, ending there with a PAC.

 ## Hybrid 4 ##